Manithj/R-Agro-Harvest-Predictor/README.md

 # R-Agro-Harvest-Predictor
-A Multiple Linear Regression Model using Flask backend
+A Multiple Linear Regression Model using Flask backend.